gmazzap/GMEvents/readme.md

 ### Bootstrap ###

-First thing needed is requrire all the package files or, of course, use an autoloader.
+First thing needed is require all the package files or, of course, use an autoloader.
 The package is **full `PSR-0` compliant**.

     require_once '/path/to/package/GM/Event/EventFactoryInterface.php';
     require_once '/path/to/package/GM/Event/EventInterface.php';